Use code 'EarlyBird'

 • Water bottle

-• Toiletries – Important: Some hotels do not give you soap and shampoo
+• Toiletries – important: some hotels may not give you soap and shampoo

 • First-aid kit, including lip salve, Aspirin, bandaids, anti-histamine, Dramamine, Imodium or similar tablets for mild cases of diarrhea, electrolyte powder, insect repellent, extra prescription drugs you may be taking